Faizma085/Geo/README.md

 ```
 # Data and Code Availability

-This repository contains the basic code associated with the manuscript.
+This repository contains the basic sample code associated with the manuscript.

 ## Data availability